 'Ultimate China' is rated as a physical level 3 tour.
-A good level of fitness is required as you need to be comfortable walking for 2-3 hours and covering longer distances.
-Walking or other activities such as cycling will be at a gentle pace and will involve straightforward terrain.
+A good level of fitness is required.
+You need to be comfortable walking long distances and for extended durations.
+The tour may also include activities such as cycling and hiking and visit some remote areas with basic infrastructure.

-- · There will be sightseeing on foot for both short and extended periods of time - On the Great Wall of China in Beijing some of the walking will be at an incline - On the Li River in Guilin, on Erhai Lake in Dali and on the Yangtze River Cruise, as well as on any shore excursions, you will be required to get on and off the boats without assistance - You will be reaching high altitude at a maximum of 4,000m in Lhasa, Tibet
+- There will be sightseeing on foot for both short and extended periods of time - On the Great Wall of China in Beijing some of the walking will be at an incline - On the Li River in Guilin and on the Yangtze River Cruise, as well as on any shore excursions, you will be required to get on and off the boats without assistance - You will be reaching high altitude at a maximum of 4,000m in Lhasa, Tibet